How to make complaint about prohibited or unlicensed services

 The ACMA's jurisdiction and role under the IGA does not include taking action on behalf of Australians who have deposited money with gambling sites.
 This means the ACMA is not able to assist you with recouping money from internet gambling services.

 If you have experienced an issue recovering money from an internet gambling service, you may wish to seek independent legal advice or consider making a complaint to the Australian Competition and Consumer Commission.
-You may also find some of the resources listed here useful.
+You may also wish to contact the relevant licensing authority.